System time

-In computer science and computer programming, system time represents a computer system's notion of the passage of time.
-In this sense, time also includes the passing of days on the calendar.
+In computing, system time represents a computer system's notion of a point in time.

 System time is measured by a system clock, which is typically implemented as a simple count of the number of ticks that have transpired since some arbitrary starting date, called the epoch.
 For example, Unix and POSIX-compliant systems encode system time ("Unix time") as the number of seconds elapsed since the start of the Unix epoch at 1 January 1970 00:00:00 UT, with exceptions for leap seconds.
 Systems that implement the 32-bit and 64-bit versions of the Windows API, such as Windows 9x and Windows NT, provide the system time as both SYSTEMTIME, represented as a year/month/day/hour/minute/second/milliseconds value, and FILETIME, represented as a count of the number of 100-nanosecond ticks since 1 January 1601 00:00:00 UT as reckoned in the proleptic Gregorian calendar.

 System time can be converted into calendar time, which is a form more suitable for human comprehension.
 For example, the Unix system time 1000000000 seconds since the beginning of the epoch translates into the calendar time 9 September 2001 01:46:40 UT.
 Library subroutines that handle such conversions may also deal with adjustments for time zones, daylight saving time (DST), leap seconds, and the user's locale settings.
 Library routines are also generally provided that convert calendar times into system times.

+Many implementations that currently store system times as 32-bit integer values will suffer from problems such as the impending Year 2038 problem.
+These time values will overflow ("run out of bits") after the end of their system time epoch, leading to software and hardware errors.
+These systems will require some form of remediation, similar to efforts required to solve the earlier Year 2000 problem.
+This will also be a potentially much larger problem for existing data file formats that contain system timestamps stored as 32-bit values.

 Other time measurements

 Closely related to system time is process time, which is a count of the total CPU time consumed by an executing process.
 It may be split into user and system CPU time, representing the time spent executing user code and system kernel code, respectively.
-Process times are a tally of CPU instructions or clock cycles and generally have no direct correlation to wall time.
+Process times are a tally of the time taken by CPU instructions or clock cycles and generally have no direct correlation to wall time.

 File systems keep track of the times that files are created, modified, and/or accessed by storing timestamps in the file control block (or inode) of each file and directory.